kubedb/cli/docs/tutorials/README.md

 This section contains tutorials on how to use KubeDB.
 Please visit the links below to learn more:

- - [Using PostgreSQL](/docs/tutorials/postgres.md): This tutorial will show you how to use KubeDB to run a PostgreSQL database.
+ - [Running PostgreSQL](/docs/tutorials/postgres.md): This tutorial will show you how to use KubeDB to run a PostgreSQL database.

- - [Using Elasticsearch](/docs/tutorials/elasticsearch.md): This tutorial will show you how to use KubeDB to run an Elasticsearch database.
+ - [Running Elasticsearch](/docs/tutorials/elasticsearch.md): This tutorial will show you how to use KubeDB to run an Elasticsearch database.

  - [Manage KubeDB objects using CLIs](/docs/tutorials/cli.md): KubeDB comes with its own cli.
 It is called `kubedb` cli. kubedb can be used to deploy KubeDB operator in a cluster and manage all KubeDB tprs.